hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/3-analyze-query-plans.md

 metaDescription: "Postgres has great tooling to understand how slow a query runs.
 You can execute a simple SQL statement using `EXPLAIN` to ask the database why a particular query is taking long."
 ---

-Postgres has great tooling to understand how slow a query runs.
-You can execute a simple SQL statement using `EXPLAIN` to ask the database why a particular query is taking long.
+Postgres has great tooling that helps you analyze the performance of queries.
+You can execute a SQL statement using `EXPLAIN` to ask the database why a particular query is slow.
 For example, in our slack model, we can make the following query in the `SQL` tab of the `Data` page of the console:

 ```sql
 EXPLAIN (FORMAT JSON, ANALYZE, BUFFERS)